Contact Center (Multimedia) Installation Guide - Avaya IP Office

 d.
 Check the Exclude From Directory box.

 e.
-Add the newly created SIP handset extensions to the User List.
+Add the newly created SIP handset extensions to the User List. - In the Queuing tab, uncheck the box Queuing On.

-4. In the Overflow tab, add any IP Office Hunt Group for overflow calls.
+- In the Overflow tab, add any IP Office Hunt Group for overflow calls.
 This acts as a back up in the event the SIP handset becomes unregistered.

 a.
 Set Overflow Time (sec) to 2 seconds.